-Concept Drift Handling
+Concept Drift Handling: Single Classifiers vs. Ensembles

 - Update the model over time in certain time order.
 For example, update the model every week and learn the new data. - 2.
 Incrementally learn the new data over time. - 3.
 Assign more weights to incoming data right after the drift. - 4.
-Restart learning from the drift point - Use ensemble of weak classifiers to adjust to the changes
+Restart learning from the drift point - 5.
+Use ensemble of weak classifiers to adjust to the changes